-The third of three volumes comprising the authoritative treatment in three volumes of the life, work and times of England's greatest 18th century artist.
+The third of three volumes comprising the authoritative treatment of the life, work and times of England's greatest 18th century artist.

 Trade Information: LGEN

 Available as: Hardback

 Would you like to be able to buy this title as an eBook?

 This final volume of Paulson's magnificent biography takes Hogarth from his fifty-third year to his death at sixty-seven.
 The period opens with Hogarth at the height of his powers; a figure of influence with the literary generation of Richardson and Fielding, he was know to an unprecedented spectrum of English men and women.
 At this point, Hogarth chose to philosophise about art, extending his successful practice in aesthetic theory, in The Analysis of Beauty, partly in reaction to the agitation for an art academy based on the French model, partly out of the conviction that his art required verbal validation, and partly (some contemporaries felt) out of hubris.
 And at the same moment, the hard won fabric of his reputation began to unravel.
 A new generation had arisen, some friendly and interested in building on Hogarth's achievement, but some determined to supersede what seemed to be, in England of the 1750s, too insular a figure to represent English art and culture to the world.